Ben Lask KC

 • B&M European Value Retail v Competition and Markets Authority [2019] CAT 13: acted for the CMA in a supermarket’s challenge to the CMA’s decision to designate it as a Designated Retailer under the Groceries Market Investigation Order 2009.

-• Streetmap v Google [2016] EWHC 253 (Ch): acted for Google in major abuse of dominance claim concerning Google’s search engine and online maps.
+• Streetmap v Google [2016] EWHC 253 (Ch): acted for Google in abuse of dominance claim concerning Google’s search engine and online maps.

 • BSkyB and Ors v Ofcom [2014] EWCA Civ 133: acted for Ofcom in an appeal against its decision to impose a wholesale must offer obligation on TV broadcaster.
-Remitted to the Competition Appeal Tribunal following appeal to the Court of Appeal.

 • Administrative & public